ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 *Q: Will timestamping my file make it viewable to others that explore the blockchain?*

 **A: No, your timestamped document is not viewable to others.
 However, the transaction is viewable to everyone.
-If someone is viewing your wallet they will be able to see the transaction. (date, and hash in the Smartbridge data, but the hash is useless to them, they cannot decrypt it.)**
+If someone is viewing your wallet they will be able to see the transaction. (date, and hash in the SmartBridge data, but the hash is useless to them, they cannot decrypt it.)**

 *Q: By adding a contact and assigning a name, will others also see that name I've given them?*